MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 - Assign the issue to you
 - Put the issue into In progress
 - Create a new branch for the issue
-- Put the branch name on the Jira issue

 ### Create a New Branch